Parsa307/My-MPV-Config/README.md

 This is my custom configuration for [mpv](https://mpv.io/), a powerful media player.
 It's optimized for a clean look, smooth playback, and a good default experience.

-You may want to tweak some options depending on your system, display, or preferences.
+You may want to tweak some options depending on your system, display, or personal preferences.

 ---